c50/Smile-to-Europe/README.md

 # Smile-to-Europe

 ## Goal
-Match the Context of your Feelings of Happiness with an Expression of Joy
+To give to the people a path to express positive emotions by matching the context of their feelings of happiness with a representation of joy.

 ## Description
 Offer to people a mean to recognise the kind of situation of which they are happy and match it with the representation of their mood